-Sr. Administrative Assistant Academic Student Affairs
+Sr. Administrative Assistant Academic and Student Affairs

-Kim Akins serves as the Sr. Administrative Assistant for the Academic Student Affairs at the School of Veterinary Medicine.
+Kim Akins serves as the Sr. Administrative Assistant for the Academic and Student Affairs at the School of Veterinary Medicine.
 She comes from the Texas Tech University Health Sciences Center at Amarillo family, working in both School of Medicine and Jerry H. Hodge School of Pharmacy.

 Kim was born and raised in Amarillo, Texas graduating from Amarillo High School.
 Kim is married to her best friend, Jay and they have 5 children, Bentley (and HER husband Keevan), Courtney, Landon, Danniel and LJ.
 They are awaiting the arrival of their first grandchild.
 Outside of work, she enjoys camping, attending sporting events, crafting, photography and traveling.

 Erin Andrade serves as an Administrative Assistant for School of Veterinary Medicine.
 She provides administrative support to RaiderVet Central as well as greeting all that enter the building.
 Erin is also a licensed Social Worker where she has worked in both non-profit and state entities both in Dallas as well as in Amarillo.
 She began working with Texas Tech Veterinary School in October 2023.

 Erin grew up in Temple, Texas and went on to receive her Bachelor's in Business from Southwestern University.
 After spending a year in Belfast, Northern Ireland, Erin completed her Master's in Social Work from University of Texas Arlington.
 She is married to Robert and they have four cats: Ginger, Leo, Zelda, and Elvis.
 Outside of work, Erin likes to spend time with her family, craft and spending time watching shows or movies with her husband.